 Well you can get something, because in your User Agreement, you agreed (in all caps!) that:

-THE LIABILITY OF ODESK TO ANY USER FOR ANY CLAIM ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT SHALL NOT EXCEED THE GREATER OF: (A) U.S. $2,500; AND (B) ANY UPWORK FEES RETAINED BY UPWORK WITH RESPECT TO CONTRACTS ON WHICH USER WAS INVOLVED AS CLIENT OR FREELANCER DURING THE SIX (6) MONTH PERIOD PRECEDING THE DATE OF THE CLAIM[.]
+THE LIABILITY OF UPWORK […] TO ANY USER FOR ANY CLAIM ARISING OUT OF OR IN CONNECTION WITH THIS AGREEMENT WILL NOT EXCEED THE LESSER OF: (A) U.S. $2,500; OR (B) ANY UPWORK FEES RETAINED BY UPWORK WITH RESPECT TO CONTRACTS ON WHICH USER WAS INVOLVED AS CLIENT OR FREELANCER DURING THE SIX (6) MONTH PERIOD PRECEDING THE DATE OF THE CLAIM[.]

 Okay, back to the employment and IP stuff.
 If you’re like most startups, you are fiercely protective of your confidential information.
 After all, this is likely your most valuable asset.
 So, you can rest easy knowing that Upwork has robust confidentiality provisions, right?